Be extremely clear about what you think is most valuable when you sell your company. It can’t be everything. Your potential buyer will do the same.

 How to define and setup B2B SaaS marketing and sales funnel stages

 Every organization needs revenue.
 Connecting with potential clients is how you gain trust and grow your business to increase your return on investment (ROI).
 But not every potential client is ready to commit right away.
-You may have contacts in your pipeline that don’t fit your Ideal Customer Profile (ICP) but they’re not ready to communicate with sales so you have to be more strategic to get that information from them.
+You may have contacts in your pipeline that don’t fit your ideal customer profile (ICP) but aren't ready to communicate with sales so you have to be more strategic to get that information from them.
 You may have leads that are mislabeled due to poor oversight.
-To ensure proper communication with potential clients, it’s crucial to implement a sales funnel and define your funnel stages (also known as Contact Lifecycle Stages).
-Not only does correctly defined funnel stages help your sales team, but it helps your marketing team to ensure the right information is getting to the right people at the right time.
+To ensure proper communication with potential clients, it’s crucial to implement a SaaS marketing and sales funnel and define your funnel stages (also known as contact lifecycle stages).
+Not only do correctly defined funnel stages help your sales team, but they help your marketing team to ensure the right information is getting to the right people at the right time.

-It’s important to note which team owns each part of the funnel.
-Either Sales or Marketing will take action depending on the stage.
+It’s also important to note which team owns each part of the funnel.
+Either sales or marketing will take action and ownership of results depending on the stage.
 The first half of the funnel is owned by marketing and the second half is typically owned by sales.

 To help align your marketing and sales teams, we’ve defined the following lifecycle stages based on our experience.